What Are Fats?

-Here are some ways to keep fat intake within the recommended ranges:
+Here are some ways to encourage healthy eating:

 - Serve foods that are naturally low in fat, such as fruits and vegetables, whole grains, lean meats and fish, and low-fat dairy products.

-- Choose healthier, unsaturated fats when preparing meals and reduce the amount you use (for example, 1 teaspoon of canola oil, ¼ cup nuts, or ¼ of an avocado).
+- Choose healthier, unsaturated fats when preparing meals and reduce the amount you use.

-- When dining out, help kids make balanced choices that don't include large amounts of fat.
+- When you do dine out, help kids make healthy choices.
 For example, make a green salad part of the order and use low-fat dressing on the side.
-Encourage choosing mustard instead of mayonnaise on sandwiches.
+Try mustard instead of mayonnaise on sandwiches.
 Choose baked, grilled, or steamed dishes rather than fried.
-Limit visits to fast-food restaurants.

-The most effective way to teach kids healthy eating habits is to set a good example yourself.
-Making sensible eating a habit, choosing foods wisely, and exercising regularly are the keys to a healthy lifestyle.
+The best way to teach kids healthy eating habits is to set a good example yourself.
+For a healthy lifestyle, make sensible eating a habit, choose a variety of foods including healthy fats, and exercise regularly.

 - Keeping Portions Under Control